Operation Strike: Plan

-The objectives of Strike was to capture Tunis and Bizerte and to seal off the all of the Cap Bon peninsula.
+The objectives of Strike was to capture Tunis and Bizerte and to seal off all of the Cap Bon peninsula.
 Once achieved this would seal the fate of Axis forces in Tunisia who would ultimately be trapped.

 IX Corps was to use its two infantry divisions to break through the Axis defences in front of Massicault.
 The 4th Infantry Division and the 4th Indian Division were to attack the Axis defences on a narrow front and the 6th Armoured Division and 7th Armoured Division were to "dash through" the gap opened and capture the high ground 6 mi west of Tunis.
 For this to succeed Anderson arranged for a large deception - a concentration of around 70 dummy tanks near Bou Arada on the IX Corps' front.
 This was to draw attention from the arrival of 7th Armoured Division in the Medjez el Bab sector.
 Horrocks planned for IX Corps to attack on a narrow 3,000 yard front either side of the Medjez Tunis road.

 As a prelude V Corps (Lieutenant-General Charles Walter Allfrey) was to capture Djebel Bou Aoukaz to protect the left flank.
 The II US Corps meanwhile was to capture the high ground east and west of Chouigui, the river crossings at Tebourba and Djedeida and finally Bizerta.
 French XIX Corps was to take the mountainous Djebel Zaghouan area.

 Prelude

 Preliminary moves were made before Operation Strike began.
 The Axis withdrawal against US II Corps on 1 May made it easier for the latter to move up the Ferryville road.
 US forces led by Terry Allen's 1st Division ('Big Red One') were able to occupy the high ground west of the Oud Tina and got as far as Djebel Douimiss which was held in strength by the Barenthin regiment.

-To the south of the 1st Division the 34th Division advanced from the Djebel Badjar area on 3 May and encountering very little resistance forced the Germans out of the town of Eddekhila two days later.
+To the south of the 1st Division, the 34th Division advanced from the Djebel Badjar area on 3 May and encountering very little resistance forced the Germans out of the town of Eddekhila two days later.
 Further North to the coast, the Corps Franc Afrique had advanced into the hills west of Djebel Chenti and US troops had outflanked Jefna by advancing into the hills.
 From this position the US II Crops was in a good position to strike for Bizerte and send units south to cooperate with the British in squeezing the 15th Panzer Division out of Tebourba.

 Prior to the attack by IX Corps on May 5, Allfrey's V Corps launched an attack on Djebel Bou Aoukaz which had defied them during Operation Vulcan.
 600 guns of the Royal Artillery saturated Djebel Bou Aoukaz with high explosive and elements of the 3rd Infantry Brigade stormed the hill.
 Kampfgruppe Irkens was driven back and the hill was held, the Germans were unable to launch a counter attack due to lack of fuel.
 The capture of the hill secured the left flank of IX Corps allowing Horrocks to launch his armoured thrust north-eastwards.